rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

 You can find documentation about `git push` [here](https://git-scm.com/docs/git-push) and about `git branch` [here](https://git-scm.com/docs/git-branch).
 In both cases, the flag `-u` stands for `--set-upstream`.

-## Knowing what is being tracked and filtering files by their status
+## 18. Knowing which objects are being tracked and filtering them by their status

 This is our final section.
 Here, we will show how to visualize the trees and files that `git` is tracking (and *not* tracking).
 As previously explained, once you initialize a `git` repository, `git` becomes able to "see" all objects in that working directory.
 Furthermore, once you add objects, `git` indexes the objects and tracks any changes you make to them.
 You can always decide not to track a file, or to exclude it by using `.gitignore`.
 However, as you start amassing more and more files, you might start losing "personal" track about what is being tracked and what not.
 For instance, you might want to know which files have been deleted or modified, or which files are not being tracked (because you manually removed them from the index or because they are being excluded by `.gitignore`).
 While you can always see all the files on your working directory (with `ls -a`), seeing the repository's objects requires a different set of commands.